 Not so good for

 Photographers who work primarily in live view and videographers who want high quality 60i output.

-The Nikon D5200 is a solid performer that delivers excellent image quality and impressive high ISO performance along with an articulated screen and a control interface appropriate for users stepping up to a DSLR.
+The Nikon D5200 is a solid performer that delivers excellent image quality and impressive high-ISO performance, along with an articulated screen and a control interface that's appropriate for users stepping up to a DSLR.

 |Nikon D5200 Black SLR Digital Camera Body Only||$549.95|

 |Nikon D5200 Black SLR Digital Camera Kit w/ 18-55 mm Lens||$599.95|